gernest/nutz/README.md

         t:=b.CreateDataRecord("jungle",banana.key,[]byte(banana.value), "Tanzania")

-        // What is happens, is a bucket "Tanzania" is created insinside a bucket "jungle"
+        // What is happens, is a bucket "Tanzania" is created inside a bucket "jungle"
         // and the key, value pairs( in our case banana ) are stored inside the nested bucket
         // You can list as many buckets as you want and everything will work like a charm